Jewelisjojo4life/Celestial_Insights/README.md

 ## user story
-As a user I want a webpage that shows the nasa picture of the day, and will show me my horoscope for the day
+As a user I want a webpage that shows the nasa picture of the day, and will show me my horoscope for the day When I go to the page I am presented with a modal to enter my birthday that will determine my sign.

 As a user I need to be able to select my sign
 When I click on my sign, my horoscope is displayed.